 If ever an episode needed a fun mini-challenge to kick things off, this would have been the one.
 You’re down to only five queens and every one of them is currently on their best behavior, so nearly 40 minutes of them chatting pleasantly while they sew just isn’t all that interesting to watch.

 Always fun to see classic queens like Shannel and Raven again, but these Werk Room visits are simply a bunch of people talking at each other in platitudes.
 There’s no real advice given aside from extremely anodyne and universal observations like “Be yourself” or “Show them what you’ve got” or some such thing.
-Ru is marginally better at these scenes because she’s got a much larger self-help vocabulary at her disposal, but we really wish they’d just let whatever queens are doing these pep talks be much bigger bitches about it.
+Ru is marginally better at these scenes because he’s got a much larger self-help vocabulary at his disposal, but we really wish they’d just let whatever queens are doing these pep talks be much bigger bitches about it.
 Raven is legendarily shady, but they have her walking through that room like she’s Oprah or something.
 There’s no bite to it anymore.

 Anyway, the challenge was to assign each queen an aesthetic (and accompanying box of notions and fabrics) that another Drag Race queen is known for, although we’d argue that there isn’t enough of a difference in style between most of these queens for it to be all that notable.
 They all opened their boxes and pulled out extremely similar fabrics and notions – except for Trixie’s, who has one of the most definable styles of any Drag Race alum.
 Really, what is the difference between Kylie’s drag aesthetic and Trinity’s?
 Or between Shea’s and Monet’s?
 Oh, well.
 We’re not mad at this episode, just bored by it.
 Let’s get to the only thing about it worth discussing: the final looks.

-Credit to Kandy for not coming out in a bodysuit, although we think that had more to do with the fact that she doesn’t have the skills to make one.
+Credit to Kandy for not coming out in a bodysuit, although we think that had more to do with the fact that he doesn’t have the skills to make one.
 Even so, we were surprised to her produce a semi-decent look.
 The dress is simple and has a few issues with it (the fit is too tight and the bust is wonky), but she nearly saved the look with some very good styling.
 From the neck up, she looks great.

 If they awarded the win based on creativity and execution (typically how most design challenges are judged on most reality competitions), Jimbo’s reinterpretation of Trixie’s aesthetic would have been the hands-down winner of the night.
 She made witty use of the sheer floral and her execution of the pink PVC was masterful, from the sleeves to the molded breasts.
 Unfortunately, Drag Race tends to hand out wins based on storylines instead of results.